jackfromeast/TheHulk/README.md

 cd TheHulk && ./install.sh
 ```

+3. Install the mitm-proxy certificate:

+To instrument the HTTPS traffic with mitmproxy, you would need to install the mitm-proxy's certificate in our system and browsers (for Chrome) to avoid any complain about untrusted certificates.
+To do so, please follow: https://docs.mitmproxy.org/stable/concepts-certificates/#:~:text=chrome

 ## Running

 TheHulk can be run in two modes: as a standalone module or as a pipeline task.